ikemen-engine/modules/external/mods/trials/README.md

 ; [TriafDef, TrialTitle] - [TrialDef] mandatory - trial title after the comma is optional.

 ; trial.dummymode - optional - valid options are stand (default), crouch, jump, wjump.
 Defaults to stand if unspecified.
 ; trial.guardmode - optional - valid options are none, auto.
 Defaults to none if unspecified.
 ; trial.dummybuttonjam - optional - valid options are none, a, b, c, x, y, z, start, d, w.
 Defaults to none if unspecified.
 ; dummymode, guardmode, and dummybuttonjam are defined once per trial.
 The other parameters can be defined for each trial step - notice the syntax, where X is the trial number.

 ; trial.X.text - optional - (string).
-Name for trial step (only displayed in vertical trials layout).
+Text for trial step (only displayed in vertical trials layout).
 ; trial.X.glyphs - optional - (string, see Glyph documentation [https://github.com/ikemen-engine/Ikemen-GO/wiki/Miscellaneous-info#movelists] for syntax). same syntax as movelist glyphs.
 Glyphs are displayed in vertical and horizontal trials layouts.
 ; trialstep.X.stateno - mandatory - (integer or comma-separated integers).
 State to be checked to pass trial.
 This is the state whether it's the main character, a helper, or even a projectile.
 ; trialstep.X.anim - optional - (integer or comma-separated integers).
 Identifies animno to be checked to pass trial.
 Useful in certain cases.
 ; trialstep.X.numofhits - optional - (integer or comma-separated integers), will default to 1 if not defined.
 In some instances, you might want to specify a trial step to meet a multi-hit criteria before proceeding to the next trial step.
 ; trialstep.X.isthrow - optional - (true or false, or comma-separated true/false), will default to false if not defined.
 Identifies whether the trial step is a throw.
 Should be 'true' is trial step is a throw.
 ; trialstep.X.isnohit - optional - (true or false, or comma-separated true/false), will default to false if not defined.
 Identifies whether the trial step does not hit the opponent, or does not increase the combo counter.
 ; trialstep.X.iscounterhit - optional - (true or false, or comma-separated true/false), will default to false if not defined.
 Identifies whether the trial step should be a counter hit.
 Typically does not work with helpers or projectiles.
 ; trialstep.X.ishelper - optional - (true or false, or comma-separated true/false), will default to false if not defined.
 Identifies whether the trial step is a helper.
 Should be 'true' is trial step is a hit from a helper.
 ; trialstep.X.isproj - optional - (true or false, or comma-separated true/false), will default to false if not defined.
 Identifies whether the trial step is a projectile.
 Should be 'true' is trial step is a hit from a projectile.
 ; trialstep.X.specialbool - optional - (true or false, or comma-separated true/false), will default to false if not defined.
 Can be used for custom games as required.
 ; trialstep.X.specialval - optional - (integer or comma-separated integers).
 Can be used for custom games as required.
 ; trialstep.X.specialstr - optional - (string, or comma-separated strings).
 Can be used for custom games as required.

 ;---------------------------------------------